-Citizenship Income (RdC): Established by law.26 of 28 March 2019,the RdC consists of a structural, universal and conditional measure of active labour policy which aims to fight against poverty, inequality and social exclusion.
+Citizenship Income (RdC): Established bylaw.26 of 28 March 2019,the RdC consists of a structural, universal and conditional measure of active labour policy which aims to fight against poverty, inequality and social exclusion.
 The RdC also aims to promote the right to information, education, training and culture through policies that provide people risking social and labour marginalisation with economic and social support.
-The multidimensional and personalized nature of the intervention characterizes the RdC as a tool particularly able to respond to diversified youth needs.
+The multidimensional and personalised nature of the intervention characterises the RdC as a tool particularly able to respond to diversified youth needs.

 First Home Mortgage Guarantee Fund the program supports young people in the purchase of their first house thanks to a loan guaranteed by the state.
 It is aimed at young married couples with or without children, single-parent households with minor children and young people under the age of 35 who have an atypical working contract.
 Through this programme, the State grants guarantees to the bank for mortgages of up to 250,000 euros, facilitating access to credit by young people.Established in 2013,the programme was refinanced until 31st of December 2022.

 Care Leavers Project: the project develops within the "Fight poverty" axis of the National OperationalProgramme (Pon) "Inclusion" which, for Italy, represents the first programme entirely dedicated to the themes of social inclusion and the fight against poverty.
 In synergy with the Citizenship Income, the Care Leavers project aims to accompany full autonomy for young people who, upon reaching maturity, are exiting from residential communities or from family foster care.
 The proposed path can support the young person in completing secondary education, in starting university education, in taking a vocational training course or in accessing the labour market.